Overview

 Background

-PROJECTpipes, resulting in an effective net increase of $33.9 million — or roughly an 11.9% increase over current rates.
+WGL submitted an application on August 5, 2024, to increase its total revenue by approximately $257.2 million, which would mean a weather-adjusted annual increase of $45.6 million.
+This includes $11.7 million from previously approved infrastructure projects known as PROJECTpipes, resulting in an effective net increase of $33.9 million — or roughly an 11.9% increase over current rates.
 WGL's plan also includes a tool called the Weather Normalization Adjustment that’s designed to even out customer bills during extreme weather fluctuations.

-Summary of Proposed Monthly Customer Charges:
+Summary of Proposed Monthly Customer Charges

 Type of Customer |